orenbenkiki/flameview/README.md

 The second part controls appearance, using the following CSS selectors:

 * `#graph`: The `div` containing the whole graph.

+* `.tooltipped`: Class applied to `graph` when tooltips are enabled.
+This gets removed when clicking on any tooltip, disabling tooltips.
+It is restored when alt-clicking on any cell, re-enabling the tooltips.

 * `#width`: An empty `div` following the graph, used to detect the available vertical space.
 If you force its width, the graph will adjust accordingly.